 Taylor Hall is a young writer-poet-basketcase/LA transplant currently living in Minneapolis.
 She is a feminist, an activist, and event coordinator within the local Queer community.
 She attends Saint Catherine’s University, studying English and Women/Gender Studies.

 Johanna Hedva is an anticapitalist psychonaut sorceress who strives to practice an intersectional-feminist, queer, anti-white-supremacist, decolonial politics.
-She is a fourth-generation Los Angelena on her mother’s side, and, on her father’s side, the granddaughter of a woman who escaped from North Korea.
-Check out her work on her website.
+They are a fourth-generation Los Angelena on their mother’s side, and, on their father’s side, the grandchild of a woman who escaped from North Korea.
+Check out their work on their website.

 Hannah Hodson is a writer, actress and semi-nocturnal New York native.
 Interests include waking up at noon, gluten-free pizza, and most things mango-flavored.
 The hit Comedy Central series “Broad City” may (or may not) be based on excerpts from her diary.
 Other writing can be found on Autostraddle.com, Xanga, Friendster and Sconex.

 Lisa Hofmann-Kuroda is a queer, mixed-race writer, academic, and activist living between Berkeley, California, and Tokyo, Japan.
 She is currently completing her Ph.D. in the Department of East Asian Languages and Cultures at UC Berkeley.
 In her writing and activism, she thinks broadly about queer alternatives to institutionalized forms of belonging.